95 U.S. CITIES AND 22 COUNTIES HAVE PASSED ORDINANCES OUTLAWING ABORTION*

 03. MITCHELL COUNTY, TX

-On August 28, 2023, the Goliad County Commissioners' Court voted to adopt an ordinance outlawing abortion and abortion trafficking in the unincorporated parts of Goliad County, Texas.
+On August 28, 2023, the Goliad County Commissioners' Court voted to adopt an ordinance outlawing abortion and abortion trafficking in the unincorporated area of Goliad County, Texas.

-The vote of the Goliad County Commissioners' Court , which covered all of the unincorporated parts of Goliad County was 4-0.
+The vote of the Goliad County Commissioners' Court , which covered all of the unincorporated area of Goliad County was 4-0.

 County Population: 7,012